diomidispapas/herocam-app-os/README.md

 # Herocam App ![swift 3](https://camo.githubusercontent.com/93de6573350b91e48ab570a4fe710e4e8baa38b8/687474703a2f2f696d672e736869656c64732e696f2f62616467652f73776966742d332e302d627269676874677265656e2e737667)

 An iOS application that recognizes the landmarks in the photos you take and reviels to you all the hidden story behind them.
-HeroCam App works with the [HeroCam-service-os](https://github.com/diomidispapas/herocam-service-os).
+HeroCam App works with the [HeroCam service](https://github.com/diomidispapas/herocam-service-os).
 HeroCam is an example of Protocol oriented - Value type programming in Swift.
 [HeroCam app](https://herocamapp.github.io) is available on the [App Store](https://itunes.apple.com/us/app/herocam/id1078111204?ls=1&mt=8).